tchapeaux/swfgjam-godot-snail-care/README.md

 A game made in the [Godot engine](https://godotengine.org/) for the [STOP WAITING FOR GODOT](https://itch.io/jam/stop-waiting-for-godot) jam.

-Take care of a scard snail as it tries to reach its destination.
+Take care of a scared snail as it tries to reach its destination.

 ## Assets credits